soukoku/HelloSignApi/README.md

 # HelloSignApi
 This is an unofficial task-based HelloSign API lib wherever dotnet runs (FX4.0+, PCL, dotnet core).
-It aims to support all of the documented HelloSign's v3 API operations.
+It aims to support all of the non-deprecated HelloSign's v3 API operations.

 ## How to get it